knpuniversity/ansible/knpu/ansistrano/safe-migrations.md

 Oooooooh, but there's a catch!
 Open `src/AppBundle/Entity/Video.php`.
 This entity has a field called `image`.
 Ya know what?
 I'd rather call that *poster*, because it's the *poster* image for this video.
-Let's refactor and rename it.

 Because the annotation doesn't have a `name` option, renaming the property means that the column will be renamed in the database.
 And that means... drum roll...